shareresearchteam/sonify_it/README.md

 catkin_make
 ```

-Next, you can install this package:
+Next, you can install this package and Pure Data:

 ```
 cd ~/catkin_ws/src
 git clone https://github.com/shareresearchteam/sonify_it.git
+sudo apt install puredata
 ```

 Lastly, build and source your ROS workspace: